tomyHHC/tomyhhc.github.io/contact.md

 **Thank you for spending time and viewing my website!
 Hope you enjoy it!
 Welcome to contact me~and hopefully we may become friends!** :smile:

-Here are the ways that you can reach out to me, or through those social icons at the botton of each page :smiley:
+Here are the ways that you can reach out to me, through contact form below, or social icons at the botton of each page :smiley:

 <div class="contact-box" >
 <form id="info-form" action="https://formspree.io/tomy830710@gmail.com" method="POST">